 Other Health Hazards To The Child

-Withdrawal symptoms at birth
+Withdrawal Symptoms at Birth

 The symptoms usually go away on their own after a few weeks.
-It is advised to monitor the baby’s condition closely during pregnancy when the woman is on duloxetine and after birth.
+It is advised to closely monitor the baby’s condition during pregnancy when the woman is on Duloxetine and after birth.

 Cymbalta And Breastfeeding

 No adverse health effects were found in children whose mothers took the drug daily while breastfeeding.
 So there is no proven connection between side effects and Cymbalta and breastfeeding.
 Duloxetine is not absent from the milk, but the amount of the drug that the baby ingests is too small to affect health.
 Research suggests that it is unreasonable to discontinue the treatment while breastfeeding unless the baby displays disturbing symptoms.

 In some instances, the risk might be presented not by the antidepressant but by specific Duloxetine drug interactions with other medications.
 If the mother is prescribed any other medications, it is necessary to monitor the baby for drowsiness, poor weight gain, and other potential side effects.
 In this case, Cymbalta and breastfeeding may cause adverse health reactions.